Frequently Asked Questions

 What is Pioneers focus?
 In what part of the world and with what people groups does it work?

-Pioneers focuses on church planting among unreached peoples, with emphasis on five major unreached people blocs that are found around the world: T (Tribal) H (Hindu) U (Unreligious/Secular -many Chinese fall into this block) M (Muslim) B (Buddhist).
+Pioneers focuses on church planting among unreached peoples, with emphasis on five major unreached people blocs that are found around the world: T (Tribal) H (Hindu) U (Unreligious/Secular) M (Muslim) B (Buddhist).

 How big is Pioneers?

 Pioneers currently has around 3000 personnel worldwide sent from mobilization bases in Canada, the United States, Ghana, Singapore, UK, Australia and New Zealand.
-A dozen more mobilization gateways are emerging in places like Netherlands, Brazil, Egypt, and South Korea.
-We do see year over year member growth as well.
+A dozen more mobilization gateways are emerging around the globe.
+We continue to see our membership grow.

 How old is Pioneers?